-The Company's financial instruments comprise cash and various items such as debtors and creditors that arise directly from the Company's operations.
-The main risks that the Company faces are summarised on pages 16 - 21.
+The Company's financial instruments comprise cash and various items such as trade receivables and payables that arise directly from the Company's operations.
+The main risks that the Company faces are summarised on pages 18 - 23.
 Further details are given in Note 13 to the financial statements.